 - Community Diabetes Education Program of Ottawa

-- Referring a patient is easy with the printable referral form.
+- Referring is easy with the printable referral form

 - Patients who are referred will receive individualized or group diabetes education sessions.
 Schooled in principles of adult education, educators assess needs then use a combination of health coaching, motivation techniques and conversation to facilitate learning and enhance self-management skills.